-A thigh lift contours the thigh by removing excess skin and tissue, reducing thigh circumference.
-The surgery can be performed on the inner or outer thighs.
+Significant weight loss, including weight loss after bariatric surgery, can leave behind sagging skin and fatty tissue that can't be improved through diet and exercise.
+A thigh lift contours the thighs by removing excess skin and tissue, reducing overall circumference.
+The surgery can be performed on the inner thighs, outer thighs or both.

 - A nonsmoker